- You’re looking for something different. You or your clients are not entirely satisfied with what you’re using now.

 HobaCare is stable

 It does not oxidize or turn rancid.
 It has an indefinite shelf life.
 Heat does not affect it.
-Massage Therapists in Florida, California and other warm climates prefer HobaCare Jojoba to triglyceride oils such as almond, grape seed, macadamia and other fragile products, which deteriorate in the heat.
-Therapists performing hot stone massage are excited about HobaCare Jojoba because, unlike oils, it can stand up to heating and re-heating.
+Massage Therapists in Florida, California, and other warm climates prefer HobaCare Jojoba to triglyceride oils such as almond, grape seed, macadamia, and other fragile products, which deteriorate in the heat.
+Therapists performing hot stone massage or heated massage oils are excited about HobaCare Jojoba because, unlike oils, they can stand up to heating and re-heating.
 HobaCare Jojoba does not require refrigeration.
 Indeed, HobaCare will congeal at temperatures below 45 degrees Fahrenheit.
 If congealing does occur, simply restore the product to room temperature.
 It will re-liquefy and can be used immediately.
 Congealing does not affect its quality.
 Store HobaCare Jojoba away from direct sunlight.

 HobaCare Jojoba does not clog the pores